lalatendu65/e-commerce_dev/README.md

 PORT: The port the server will run on (default is 8000).

-Other variables you may need based on your application (e.g., JWT secrets).
+JWT_SECRET (optional, if you use JWT for authentication): A secret key for signing JWT

-Make sure to create your own values for these variables.
+Make sure to create your own values for these variables in the .env file.

 **API Endpoints:**